geoffreyvanwyk/roadsofcode.com/_src/posts/2015-06-19-how-to-change-your-forgotten-dokuwiki-password.md

     Date: 2015-06-19T00:06:26
     Tags: dokuwiki, passwords, php

-If you have forgotten your [DokuWiki](https://dokuwiki.org) password, it is possible to set a new password by clicking the _Set New Password_ link on the Login page then following the instructions.
+If you have forgotten your [DokuWiki](https://dokuwiki.org) password, it is possible to set a new password by clicking the _Set New Password_ link on the Login page, then following the instructions.
 DokuWiki will email a new password to you.
 But what if the email never arrives?

 <!-- more -->